Spatial autocorrelation in GIS helps understand the degree to which one object is similar to other nearby objects.

-Geographer Waldo R. Tobler’s stated in the first law of geography:
+Moran’s I (Index) measures spatial autocorrelation.
+Geographer Waldo R. Tobler stated in the first law of geography:

 “Everything is related to everything else, but near things are more related than distant things.”

-Spatial autocorrelation definition measures how much close objects are in comparison with other close objects.
-Moran’s I can be classified as: positive, negative and no spatial auto-correlation.
+Spatial autocorrelation measures how close objects are in comparison with other close objects.
+Moran’s I can be classified as positive, negative, and with no spatial auto-correlation.

-One of the main reasons why spatial auto-correlation is important is because statistics relies on observations being independent from one another.
-If autocorrelation exists in a map, then this violates the fact that observations are independent from one another.
+One of the main reasons why spatial auto-correlation is important is because statistics rely on observations being independent of one another.
+If autocorrelation exists in a map, then this violates the fact that observations are independent of one another.

 Another potential application is analyzing clusters and dispersion of ecology and disease.